-Do not use the media in a location subject to static electricity or electrical noise.
-Do not touch the Memory Stick media connector with your finger or metallic objects.
-Use only the adhesive label supplied with the Memory Stick media as a label.
-Do not bend, drop, or apply strong shock to the Memory Stick media.
-Do not disassemble or modify Memory Stick media.
-Do not let Memory Stick media get wet.
-Do not use or store Memory Stick media in a location subject to: ☐ Extremely high temperatures, such as in a car parked in the sun □ Direct sunlight ☐ High humidity ☐ Corrosive substances Use the storage case supplied with the Memory Stick media.
-Be sure to make a backup copy of your valuable data.
-Keep the Memory Stick media out of reach of children.
-There is a risk of swallowing the media.
-When using the Memory Stick Duo media, do not use a fine-tipped pen to write on the label adhered to the Memory Stick Duo media.
+- Do not touch the Memory Stick media connector with your finger or metallic objects. - Use only the adhesive label supplied with the Memory Stick media as a label. - Do not bend, drop, or apply strong shock to the Memory Stick media. - Do not disassemble or modify Memory Stick media. - Do not let Memory Stick media get wet. - Do not use or store Memory Stick media in a location subject to: - □ Static electricity - Electrical noise - D Extremely high temperatures, such as in a car parked in the sun - Direct sunlight - High humidity - Corrosive substances - Use the storage case supplied with the Memory Stick media. - D Be sure to make a backup copy of your valuable data. - □ Keep the Memory Stick media out of reach of children.
+There is a risk of swallowing the media. - □ When using the Memory Stick Duo media, do not use a fine-tipped pen to write on the label adhered to the Memory Stick Duo media.
 Exerting pressure on the media may damage internal components.